 Before you begin

-Please check you have the permission to export media.
+Please check that you have the permission to export media.
 If you don't have permission to do so, the export functions will not be visible.

 As an editor or edit assistant, you want to be able to export one or more collections upon confirmation of the shot list.
 By using Limecraft Flow, shot lists will be exported in general as a complete edit project (in AAF or FCXML format), including the proper sort order and a selection of metadata.
 However, you can as well export the shot list as a data (CSV) or in document format (word or PDF).